PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 slice preserves source provenance without aliasing different rounds.
 This keeps source-graphlike analysis available on the stitched structured model.
 The IDs identify sources within the assembled model; they are not indices into the bounded template's original influence map.
+The model records this identity-space change explicitly and rejects attempts to re-slice a stitched model against a physical influence map.

 Python callers can exercise the same structured path through `DetectorErrorModel.stitched_round_window(...)`.
 It accepts the originating